 Aboriginal people are tired of politicians unable to address Aboriginal issues.

-People are quick at pointing out solutions or spending money, but nothing replaces getting out to communities and listening to people.
+People are quick to propose ‘solutions’ or spend money, but nothing beats getting out to communities and listening to people who live there.

 There are not many Aboriginal politicians in Australia’s history.
 Proportionally Australia should have at least 6 Aboriginal federal parliamentarians.